Cloud-Architects/cloudiscovery/README.md

 pre-commit run --all-files
 ```

+To add new resources to check limit, please remove "assets/.cache/cache.db"

 ## Making a release

 1. Update the version in cloudiscovery/__init\__.py and create a new git tag with `git tag $VERSION`.